express42/postgresql_lwrp/README.md

 Description
 ===========
-This cookbook includes recipes and provider to install and configure postgresql database.
-This cookbook was tested with Postgresql 9.1 and 9.2, and should work with 9.0 too.
+This cookbook includes recipes and providers to install and configure postgresql database.
+This cookbook was tested with Postgresql 9.0, 9.1, 9.2, 9.3.
+Version 9.0 is supported with limitations: creating users and databases are not working.
+Supported platforms: Debian Squeeze/Wheezy and Ubuntu 12.04/14.04.

 Changelog
 =========
 See CHANGELOG.md

+**If you upgrading from 0.2.x to 1.x.x, you must read CHANGELOG.md UPGRADING.md**

 Requirements
 ============
-- This cookbook version (0.2.x) tested only on Debian squeeze and Ubuntu 12.04.
-- You must have apt repository with Postgres version 9.x
+Postgresql cookbook depends on apt cookbook

 Attributes
 ==========